 Some of our older office file format documents (Word, Excel, PowerPoint, PDFs) were published before 23 September 2018 and are not used for administrative or essential purposes and so may be inaccessible.
-Due to their age and non-essential status, they are exempt under Reg 4(2)(a).
+Due to their age and non-essential status, they are exempt under Regulation 4(2)(a) of the Regulations.

 Our videos created before 23 September 2020 might not have complete or accurate closed captions, alternative text, audio descriptions or transcripts that describe the events and content of the video in text format.
-We don’t plan to add these alternatives because pre-recorded video from before 23 September 2020 are exempt under Reg 4(2)(b).
+We don’t plan to add these alternatives because pre-recorded videos from before 23 September 2020 are exempt under Regulation 4(2)(b) of the Regulations.

 Live time-based media

 In rare occasions, we may broadcast or stream live media on our websites.
-This content will not meet certain WCAG 2.1 criteria due to its incompatibility with some assistive technologies and lack of captions, subtitles and other alternatives.
-This type of content is exempt from the accessibility regulations under Reg 4(2)(c).
+This content will not meet certain WCAG 2.2 criteria due to its incompatibility with some assistive technologies and lack of captions, subtitles and other alternatives.
+This type of content is exempt under Regulation 4(2)(c) of the Regulations.

 Non-navigational online maps and mapping services

-Maps on these websites are not AA accessible but they are not used for navigational purposes and are therefore exempt under Reg 4(2)(d).
+Maps on this website is not AA accessible but they are not used for navigational purposes and are therefore exempt under Regulation 4(2)(d) of the Regulations.

 Third party content and technologies

-Some types of content and technology used on these websites are provided by third party distributors (like YouTube, Opinion Stage or social media sites).
-We have not paid for, developed, nor controlled these services at any time; therefore, we are not liable for their accessibility compliance under Reg 4(2)(e).
+Some types of content and technology used on this website is provided by third party distributors (like YouTube, Opinion Stage or social media sites).
+We have not paid for, developed, nor controlled these services at any time; therefore, we are not liable for their accessibility compliance under Regulation 4(2)(e) of the Regulation.

-The heritage collections composed of digitised mediums delivered by these websites fall into the accessibility regulation’s description of a heritage collection under Reg 4(3)(c); therefore, the collections are exempt under Reg 4(2)(f).
+The heritage collections composed of digitised mediums delivered by this website falls into the Regulation’s description of a heritage collection under Regulation 4(3)(c) of the Regulations; therefore, the collections are exempt under Regulation 4(2)(f) of the Regulations.